Genuine cooperation between artificial intelligence & humans

 4. Automatic adaptation to altered body types

-This process does not only improve efficiency but also finds a large amount of style variations that all retain bipedal balance.
+This process not only improves efficiency but also finds a large amount of style variations that all retain bipedal balance.
 In the current stage of development Babu is already able to adapt his skills to new circumstances such as a different constitution, or special tasks like walking in high heels.

 5. Manipulating heavy objects in the virtual space

 Babu can manipulate objects of different weights.
 In this video, the luggage weighs around one-third of the weight of Babu.
-Note that the Babu does not need to stop and get into a 'lifting' position when picking up the luggage.
+Note that Babu does not need to stop and get into a 'lifting' position when picking up the luggage.
 The AI takes these into account when establishing bipedal balance.

 6. There is no learning without failure